-- 7.1 For a failure to appoint a DPO, get parental consent where personal data are collected about a child in the process of providing an "information society service" (e.g. online magazine/newspaper, buying/selling online) a fine of up to the greater of £8.5 million or 2% of the data controller's annual worldwide turnover. - 7.2 For a failure to provide adequate information to data subjects or to allow subject access, or to comply with the right of erasure, a fine of up to the greater of £17 million or 4% of the data controller's annual worldwide turnover.
+- 7.1 For a failure to appoint a DPO where the criteria are met (see paragraph 26), get parental consent where personal data are collected about a child in the process of providing an "information society service" (e.g. online magazine/newspaper, buying/selling online), a fine of up to the greater of £8.5 million or 2% of the data controller's annual worldwide turnover. - 7.2 For a failure to provide adequate information to data subjects or to allow subject access, or to comply with the right of erasure, a fine of up to the greater of £17 million or 4% of the data controller's annual worldwide turnover.